eSVeeF/eSVeeF/README.md

 ## 🔍 About Me
 🎓 I’m a graduate of the [**Bachelor’s Degree in Data Science and Engineering**](https://www.uc3m.es/bachelor-degree/data-science) at **Universidad Carlos III de Madrid**.
 🚀 Passionate about building scalable and production-ready ML systems to solve high-impact problems.
-I enjoy working across the ML lifecycle, from data engineering to MLOps.
-My interests also include Computer Vision, and Forecasting Algorithms.
+🔄 I enjoy working across the ML lifecycle, from data engineering to MLOps.
+🤖 My interests also include Computer Vision, Reinforcement Learning, and Forecasting Algorithms.

 ---